 More Tips for Learning How to Speak Spanish

 Don’t commit to more than your first week: Unless you’re going to an uber-popular school or visiting over a holiday, Spanish schools rarely sell out in advance.
 By all means, get a reservation for your first week of studies, but don’t plan too much after that.
-The best way to find a school that works for you is to meet the teachers in person, ensure you like the city you chose, and get a hands-on look at your preferred learning style.
+Trying it out for a day or two will shed a lot of light on what you like or don’t like about your teacher, homestay, and the city you’re in.
+Then you can reach out more specifically to lock in your second week.

 Don’t burn out: If you plan on studying for an extended time, switch things up after two weeks so your brain doesn’t fry.
 Either switch destinations (for a change of scenery, chance to meet new people, and new teaching style) or better yet, take a week to travel and practice independently before resuming classes.